pruttelherrie/ESP32-A1S-Teensy-Audio/README.md

 * delay
 * delay_ext
 * biquad
+* waveform

-To get going: download, add to PlatformIO, copy an example from the examples folder to /src/main.cpp, upload & play!
+To get up&running: download, add to PlatformIO, copy an example from the examples folder to /src/, compile, upload & play!